provena/provena/README.md

 ## Config repository

-The config repository is structured carefully, a copy of the README of the [sample config repository](https://github.com/provena/provena-config-repo-template) is included below
+The config repository is structured carefully, a copy of the README of the [sample config repository](https://github.com/provena/provena-config-repo-template) is included below:

 ### Purpose